 Stop by a retro sweet potato shop

 Naganoya is a retro sweet potato shop in the Josai district.
-We had some very sweet and steaming sweet potatoes.
+We had some incredibly sweet and fluffy sweet potatoes.

-All three foreign visitors said, "It's the best roasted sweet potato I've ever eaten!"
-[Yakiimo Naganoya] Address: 54-1 Nishiimamachi, Tsuyama City, Okayama Prefecture TEL: 0868-22-8445 Business period: October to April
+All three foreign visitors said, "This is the most delicious roasted sweet potato I've ever eaten!"
+[Yakiimo Naganoya] Address: 54-1 Tsuyama City, Okayama Prefecture Prefecture TEL: 0868-22-8445 Business period: October to April

-Details of the Josai Town Walk "Going around the area with guides"
+Details of the Josai Town Walk "Exploring the blessings of the region with our guides"

-[Walking around Josai town "Going around the blessings of others"]
+[Walking around Josai Town "A tour of the blessings of our ancestors"]

-Meeting place: ① Sakushu Mingeikan (18 Nishiimamachi, Tsuyama City) or ② Josai Romankan (122 Tamachi, Tsuyama City) Number of participants: 2 to 8 people per time slot *Please inquire for groups
+Meeting place: ① Sakushu Folk Crafts Museum (18 Nishiimamachi , Tsuyama City) or ② Josai Romankan (122 Tamachi, Tsuyama City) Number of participants: 2-8 people per time slot * Please inquire separately for groups

-Participation fee: 1,000 yen (elementary school students and younger only pay actual costs)
+Participation fee: 1,000 yen (elementary school students and younger only pay the actual cost)

 Participation fee: 5,000 yen for one-seater, 6,000 yen for two-seater (3,000 yen per person)

-How to apply: Make a reservation by phone at least one day before the desired date. *Please contact us separately for any further reservations.
+How to apply: Make a reservation by phone at least one day before the desired date. *Please contact us separately for reservations after that date.

 TEL: 0868-22-8688